 A Small Town Vibe

-From the day I arrived at the train station in Ljubljana to my hostel and back, and during the entire time in between, there was never a time I felt taking a public transport to go somewhere.
-Walk from the hostel to the city center — 5 minutes.
-Walk from one corner of the city to the other — 15!
-And that’s sums up life, as well as travelling in Ljubljana — which is simple and old town-ish, but in a beautiful way.
+From the day I arrived at the train station in Ljubljana and during the time I stayed in the town, there was never a time I felt a need of taking the public transport to go somewhere.
+Walk from the hostel to the city center — 5 minutes, walk from one corner of the city to the other — 15!
+And that’s sums up life in Ljubljana — simple and old town-ish, but in a beautiful way.

 Right across the street, from the place where I was staying (at Hostel Vila Veselova), was the Japanese embassy, and few blocks away, American and British.
-Almost everyday, I’d walk up the castle with a beer in one hand, and come back after midnight and the town would seem just as safer as an ideal town should.
+Almost every day, I’d walk up to the castle with a beer in one hand, and come back after midnight and the town would seem just as safer as an ideal town should.
 And life in Ljubljana pulses in that spirit.
-Only a bit of morning and afternoon chaos against silent intervals around.
+Only a bit of morning and afternoon rush against silent intervals throughout the day.